 - Stable Income

 A stable and dependable income can be proven through the following:

 - For self-employed & commission income: 24 months of income tax returns

 - For regular wage and salary employees: Recent pay statements and last 2 years of W-2 statements

 The maximum borrower’s debt-to-income ratio for USDA Rural Development is 41%.
 Use this USDA loan calculator to discover your DTI ratio.

 USDA Income Limits

-USDA income limits is another factor that you should consider in income eligibility.
-The standard USDA loan income limits depend on the number of household members.
-More details about the USDA income limits are available in the section.
+As mentioned, maximum USDA income limits apply on Rural Development loans.
+USDA loan income limits depend on the property location and the number of household members.
+Discover the applicable USDA income limits here.